What the heck is time-series data (and why do I need a time-series database)?

 Is all data time-series data?

 For the past decade or so, we have lived in the era of “Big Data,” to the point where it’s almost reached buzzword status; organizations of all sizes and types collect massive amounts of information about our world and apply computational resources to make sense of it.

-Even though this era started with modest computing technology, our ability to capture, store, and analyze data has improved at an exponential pace, thanks to major macro-trends: Moore’s law, Kryder’s law, cloud computing, an entire industry of “big data” technologies.
+Even though this era started with modest computing technology, our ability to capture, store, and analyze data has improved at an exponential pace, thanks to major macro-trends: Moore’s law, Kryder’s law, cloud computing, and the entire industry of “big data” technologies.

 We are no longer content to just observe the state of the world.
 Now, we need to measure how our world changes over time, down to sub-second intervals.
 Our “Big Data” datasets are now being dwarfed by another type of data, one that relies heavily on time to preserve information about the change that is happening.

 Typically we choose to store the latest state of the system, but instead, what if we stored every change and computed the latest state at query time?
 Isn’t a “normal” dataset just a view on top of an inherently time-series dataset (cached for performance reasons)?
 Don’t banks have transaction ledgers?
 (And aren’t blockchains just distributed, immutable time-series logs?)
 Doesn’t a software project have version control (e.g., git commits)?
 Doesn’t this article have revision history?
 (Undo.
 Redo.)

 Put differently: Don’t all databases have logs?